utdata/icj-class/bootstrap/bootstrap-class-02.md

 ## The card component

-In the First Graphics app, we used the [Bootstrap cards](https://getbootstrap.com/docs/4.0/components/card/) component.

-Let's add this card html into the `container` div.
+I want to introduce our first "component", called  [Bootstrap cards](https://getbootstrap.com/docs/4.1/components/card/).
+A card is a flexible and extensible content container.
+It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

-BEFORE you look at your browser and test it, look through the code and tell me what you _think_ will happen?
+BEFORE we add this code below inside your `container` div, look at the column classes and tell me what you _think_ will happen?

 ```html
 <section>